 The benefits of oatmeal being a low-GI diet include:

-- More fiber and a better micronutrient profile
+- More fibre and a better micronutrient profile

 - Enhanced satiety